Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     name = "MyName"
 }
 ```
-If you want to change the default package for all schemas:
+If you want to change default package for all schemas:
 ```kotlin
 dataframes {
     packageName = "org.example"